ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-02-front-end-optimization-experience.md

 Here is one more pitfall of the model-view architecture.
 Let me give you an example.
 We have 2200 components, each component consists of 15 details.
 The components are grouped by units, 4 components in each unit.

-Each detail has a property “condition”.
+Each detail has a property "condition".
 This is just a number showing you how much this detail is worn out.
 Detail conditions are taken from the JSON file, which can be updated from time to time.
 We extend this term to higher levels of the hierarchy by the next rule: condition of a component is the worst condition among all its details, condition of a unit is the worst condition among all its components, and condition of the entire unit set is the worst condition among all units.

 Any detail, component or unit can be excluded from the calculation process manually by the user.
 That's why we use data binding technique to calculate the consolidated condition of the higher levels in the hierarchy.
 In other words, whenever the condition of some object is changed (for example, the user has excluded some object from the calculation process),